Marisolperez22/Teslo_shop_ecommerce/README.md

 # Teslo-shop-ecommerce
 This an ecommerce designed for the store manager who can update product information.
-This project uses API requests and allows the mamager to carry out CRUDs.
+This project uses API requests and allows the manager to carry out CRUDs.
 It was made under cleaning architecture and the Bloc pattern for state management.

 # Flutter - Authenticated CRUD App - TesloShop